snap-stanford/ogb-web/_docs/leaderboard/leader_graphprop.md

 ### Leaderboard for [ogbg-mol](../graphprop/#ogbg-mol) (Coming soon)

-#### - Classification datasets
 The ROC-AUC score on the test set.
 The higher, the better.
-The ranking is based on the right-most column that shows the performance averaged over the three datasets.

 | Rank |  Method |  ogbg-mol-tox21  | References | Date |
 |:----:|:------:|:-----:|:------:|:-----:|:-----:|